Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

 # Requirements

-A Linux machine with modern multi-core cpus and at least 64GB RAM is required.
-If you have less RAM, you can try to lower the `memory` and `count` values in **shared/params.json**.
-Like for 16GB RAM, a very minimal setup may work (see **shared/params_16gb-ram.json**), but continuous validation is done with greater amounts of RAM on our end.
+A Linux machine with modern multi-core cpus and at least 64GB RAM is strongly recommended.

 Additionally, you will need the following:
 - Terraform